KoehlerLab/Cellpose_germlineNuclei/README.md

 The `Cellpose_germlineNuclei` model is installed automatically by
     selecting the model in Cell-ACDC (see below).
-The model can also be installed manually by `Add custom model... > I have the model, let me select it` and choosing the `acdcSegment.py` file of the the `Cellpose_germlineNuclei` model.
+The model can also be installed manually by `Add custom model... > I have the model, let me select it` and choosing the `acdcSegment.py` file of the `Cellpose_germlineNuclei` model.

 Alternatively, the python script may be integrated into other custom